fogg-lab/tissue-model-analysis-tools/README.md

 ## Supported Image Formats

 Currently supports any images that can be read by [`aicsimageio[nd2]`](https://github.com/AllenCellModeling/aicsimageio) such as TIFF, OME-TIFF, and ND2.
-As a workaround for other formats, you can load your CZI/LIF/etc. images into Fiji and convert them, save as TIFF or OME-TIFF.
+As a workaround for other formats, you can use the [bioformats command line tool](https://bio-formats.readthedocs.io/en/stable/users/comlinetools/conversion.html) or Fiji to convert your files to TIFF or OME-TIFF.

 Z stacks can be provided as input to the software in two different ways; either as a single file in a multidimensional image format such as OME-TIFF or ND2, or as a numbered image sequence which is the same as how you might load a Z stack from image sequence in ImageJ.
 The scripts will infer whether input Z stacks are provided as image sequences or single files, by checking whether there are multiple Z slices per file.